SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

         DATA(num1) = 1.
         DATA(num2) = 1.
         DATA(num3) = 2.
+        "Invalid statement for an assignment
         MOVE num3 TO num1.
+        "Using the assignment operator
         num2 = num3.

         DATA(it4) = VALUE string_table( ( `a` ) ( `b` ) ( `c` ) ).
-        DESCRIBE TABLE it4 LINES DATA(num_lines1).
+        "Invalid statement for determining the number of lines in an internal table DESCRIBE TABLE it4 LINES DATA(num_lines1).
         DATA(num_lines2) = lines( it4 ).

         DATA: ref1 TYPE REF TO i,
               ref2 TYPE REF TO i.

+        "Deprecated statement for references
         GET REFERENCE OF num1 INTO ref1.
+        "Using the REF operator instead
         ref2 = REF #( num1 ).

-        DATA(current_time) = sy-uzeit.
+        "Various sy components should not be used in ABAP for Cloud Development DATA(current_time) = sy-uzeit.
         DATA(current_date) = sy-datum.

         DATA str_itab TYPE string_table.
+        "Various invalid statements
         READ REPORT 'ZCL_DEMO_ABAP_UNIT_TEST=======CCAU' INTO str_itab.
         WRITE 'hi'.
         BREAK-POINT.